MichaelSamarati/webdownload/README.md

 WebDownload is an nodejs app to download a website for offline usage.

 ### Disclaimer!
 The application does only provide a static version of a website.
-It is not able to execute the code from the original website.
+It is not able to execute server code.

 ## Example